samuelngiam/Public/eJPTv2.md

 ```
 migrate -N explorer.exe
 ```
-- Current process is still associated with low privileges; `hashdump` will not work.
+- Current process is still associated with low privileges; `hashdump` etc will not work.
+  -  This is despite `getuid` changing to `"ATTACKDEFENSE\Administrator"`.

 ### UAC Bypass
 [<< Index](#Index)